 Associate Professor Christopher Etherton-Beer will lead a study to improve adherence to rehabilitation techniques in stroke survivors.
 All too often patients are not able to take part in therapy session due to fatigue and a decline in attention.
 These factors limit their ability to engage in rehabilitation session post stroke.
 Each person's ability to recover lost abilities varies widely.
 Post-stroke fatigue for stroke survivors is a common effect of stroke.

 This study aims to assist post-stroke patients to regain their independence and improve their quality of life, by applying non-invasive brain stimulation techniques.
 Stroke rehabilitation is an important part of recovery after stroke.
-This project will begin in March 2016.
+This project began in March 2016 and we are now looking at the data.

 This project was made possible by funding from the National Stroke Foundation.